 Another major difference is based on how Attribution app uses visits and ad touches to calculate revenue, conversions, and return on ad spend.

-While most other analytics tools will use an arbitrary look back window of 30, 60, or 90 days based around the conversion event, Attribution app uses a precise and proprietary look forward window instead that follows the individual's journey.
-This allows for double entry auditing of all conversions.
+While most other analytics tools will only use a look back window that can be of 30, 60, or 90 days based around the conversion event, Attribution app also has the ability to model your data with a precise and proprietary marketer spend view instead.
+This allows companies with sales cycles longer than 30, 60 or 90 days to properly calculate attribution.

 Below is an example of a common look-back window, the opposite of what Attribution app uses, here the conversion event occurred on February 15th and a look-back window was generated to see which ads were responsible for this conversion.

 With this method only the ad channel that was touched on January 15th would receive credit for this conversion, whilst the touch on December 28th would be ignored since it is outside the look-back window range.
-We find this to be an arbitrary look at your return on ad spend, instead we deploy a look forward window.
+We find this to be an arbitrary look at your return on ad spend, instead we deploy a marketer spend view.

-Attribution app deploys a look forward window when the visitor records their first page visit.
+Attribution app uses a markter spend view which deploys a look forward window when the visitor records their first page visit.
 The look forward window will track the visitor along their journey as they touch additional ad channels or continue to record events like conversion and sign up.

 Because Attribution app tracks the visitor’s events on a forward basis you will be able to see exactly which visitors completed certain events at specific times giving you high fidelity on your conversion, ad touches and revenue data.